raspberrypilearning/getting-started-with-picamera/worksheet.md

     ![omxplayer](images/omxplayer.png)

 1. The video should play.
-It may actually play slightly faster than it was recorded due to `omxplayer`'s fast frame rate.
+It may actually play slightly faster than it was recorded, due to `omxplayer`'s fast frame rate.

 ## Effects

 At the beginning, you created a `camera` object with `camera = PiCamera()`.
 You can manipulate this `camera` object in order to configure its settings.
 The camera software provides a number of effects and other configurations you can apply.
-Some only apply to the preview and now the capture, others vise-versa, but many affect both.
+Some only apply to the preview and not the capture, others apply to the capture only, but many affect both.

 1. The resolution of the capture is configurable.
-By default it is set to the resolution of your monitor, but the maximum resolution is 2592 x 1944 for still photos and 1920 x 1080 for video recording.
-Try the following example to set the resolution to max (note you'll also need to set the frame rate to 15 to enable this maximum resolution).
+By default it's set to the resolution of your monitor, but the maximum resolution is 2592 x 1944 for still photos and 1920 x 1080 for video recording.
+Try the following example to set the resolution to max.
+Note that you'll also need to set the frame rate to `15` to enable this maximum resolution:

     ```python
     camera.resolution = (2592, 1944)